Anton Goubau

-Anton Goubau or Anton Goebouw (1616 in Antwerp – 1698 in Antwerp) was a Flemish Baroque painter.
-He spent time in Rome where he moved in the circle of the Bamboccianti, Dutch and Flemish genre painters who created small cabinet paintings of the everyday life of the lower classes in Rome and its countryside.
+Anton Goubau or Anton Goebouw (May 1616 – 11 March 1698) was a Flemish Baroque painter.
+He spent time in Rome where he moved in the circle of the Bamboccianti, a name given to mainly Dutch and Flemish genre painters who created small cabinet paintings of the everyday life of the lower classes in Rome and its countryside.
 He is known for his Italianate landscapes and genre paintings in the style of the Bamboccianti and his history paintings with mythological and religious themes.

 Life

-Goubau was born in a well-off family in Antwerp.
-He commenced his study of painting under Jan de Farius in 1629.
+Goubau was born in Antwerp as the son of Antonius Goubau and Livina Cornet and baptized in the local Saint Georges Church on 27 May 1616.
+His family was well-off.
+He commenced his study of painting under the obscure painter Johannes de Vargas (Jan de Farius) in 1629.
 He became a master of the Antwerp Guild of Saint Luke in 1636 or 1637.
-He is recorded in Paris in 1642 and then travelled on to Italy.
+He is recorded in Paris in 1642 and then traveled on to Italy.
 He stayed in Rome from 1644 to 1650.
-Here he became close to the group of genre painters around Pieter van Laar commonly referred to as the 'Bamboccianti'.
+Here he became close to the group of genre painters around the Dutch painter Pieter van Laar commonly referred to as the 'Bamboccianti'.

-There is no evidence that he joined the Bentvueghels, the association of mainly Dutch and Flemish artists working in Rome, even though he painted a work entitled The study of art in Rome (1662, now in the Royal Museum of Fine Arts Antwerp), which depicts several members of the Bentvueghels making drawings of Antique ruins in a landscape outside Rome.
-This proves that he moved in the circle of the Bentvueghels.
+There is no evidence that he joined the Bentvueghels, the association of mainly Dutch and Flemish artists working in Rome, even though he painted a work entitled The study of art in Rome (1662, now in the Royal Museum of Fine Arts Antwerp), which depicts several members of the Bentvueghels making drawings of ancient ruins in a landscape outside Rome.
+This proves that he was at least close to artists who had joined the Bentvueghels.

-In 1650 Goubau returned to Antwerp, where he received many commissions for religious works.
-He also continued to paint Italianate landscapes with many figures and antique ruins serving an international clientele including German aristocrats.
+In 1650 Goubau returned to Antwerp.
+Here he joined on 31 October 1650 the 'Sodality of the Unmarried Men of Age' (Sodaliteit der bejaerde jongmans), a fraternity for bachelors established by the Jesuit order.
+On 26 October 1653 he was appointed by the Jesuits as a Consultor of the Sodality.
+In 1655 he was appointed by the Dominican order as Prefect of the 'Confraternity of the Sweet Name of Jesus' (Broederschap van den Zoeten Naam Jesus).
+He received many commissions for religious works.
+He also continued to paint Italianate landscapes with many figures and ancient ruins serving an international clientele including German aristocrats.

-His pupils included Abraham Couchet, Arnold Gerardi, Justus Gerardi, Laureys Goubau, Nicolas de Largillière, Jan Baptist Tijssens the Elder and Jan Baptist Tijssens the Younger.
+Goubau's pupils included Abraham Couchet, Arnold Gerardi, Justus Gerardi, Laureys Goubau, Nicolas de Largillière, Jan Baptist Tijssens the Elder and Jan Baptist Tijssens the Younger.

-Goubau died in Antwerp on 11 March 1698.
+In his final years he was seriously ill and unable to work.
+He died on 11 March 1698 at his home in the Lange Meirstraat in Antwerp and was buried on 21 April 1698.